Do kids grow out of childhood asthma?

 • Obesity

 Many children start to show signs of asthma before they are 5 years old.
-Asthma in young children, like infants and toddlers, can be hard to identify because the symptoms resemble a head cold or other respiratory illnesses.
+Asthma in young children, like infants and toddlers, can be hard to identify because the symptoms can be subtle, including daytime and/or nighttime cough, and may resemble a head cold or other respiratory illnesses.

 Talk to your pediatrician if your child has any of the following symptoms: